pyca/cryptography/docs/hazmat/primitives/asymmetric/dh.rst

         :type: int

         The generator value.
-Must be 2 or 5 (Unless q is given).
+Must be 2 or greater.

     .. attribute:: q